When and why vision-language models behave like bags-of-words, and what to do about it?

+\item \textbf{Composition-aware hard negatives can go a long way.} We propose a simple fix: mining of composition-aware hard negatives~(Section~\ref{section:hard-negatives}).
+First, we introduce hard negatives consisting of the nearest neighboring images into each batch, to force models to represent fine-grained differences between very similar scenes.
+Second, we introduce hard negative captions into each batch, consisting of the true captions with word order perturbed, to force models to distinguish between correct and incorrect order.
+Finally, we show that this simple finetuning modification provides significant improvements in model understanding of attributes and relations. \end{enumerate}

-Whereas humans effortlessly parse natural scenes containing rich objects in relation to one another, it is unclear whether machines understand the complexity in these scenes.
+Whereas humans effortlessly parse natural scenes containing rich objects in relation to one another, it is unclear whether machines understand the complexity of these scenes.
 To do so, models must be able to correctly represent objects, their attributes, and the relations between objects.
-Recent research has started to probe VLMs' for such information. \citet{thrush2022winoground} proposed Winoground, a dataset of hand-curated test cases that document a clear lack of compositional and pragmatic understanding in VLMs.
-The dataset is high quality but relatively small scale; its 400 test cases cover a wide range of linguistic phenomena (e.g., relation, attribution, pragmatics, world knowledge), making it hard to render statistically significant results about relational and attributive abilities.
-Here, we introduce a large dataset for testing VLMs' ability to encode relations and attributes of objects along with order information.
-Our large focused dataset facilitates fine-grained and statistically strong analyses of model understanding.
+Recent research has started to probe VLMs' for such information. \citet{thrush2022winoground} proposed Winoground, a dataset of test cases documenting a clear lack of compositional and pragmatic understanding in VLMs.
+The dataset is high quality but relatively small scale; its 400 test cases cover a wide range of linguistic phenomena (e.g., relation, pragmatics, world knowledge), making it hard to render statistically significant results about fine-grained relational and attributive abilities. \rebuttal{In concurrent work, \citet{diwan2022winoground} suggest that Winoground has further challenges beyond compositionality such as requiring common-sense reasoning or strong world knowledge.
+This makes it harder to render specific conclusions about compositional understanding.
+Here, we introduce a large dataset for a fine-grained and targeted evaluation of VLMs' ability to encode relations, attributes, and order.}